web3se-lab/web3-sekit/README.md

 **Technical Points:**

+-   SmartIntentNN V1.0 is trained and evaluated on **Tensorflow.js**.
 -   SmartIntentNN V1.0 employs a **Universal Sentence Encoder** to generate smart contract embeddings.
 -   The intent highlight model is trained using **K-means clustering**.
 -   SmartIntentNN V2.0 will integrate **SmartBERT** to embed smart contracts.